Firewall nftables settings (firewall.toml)

 By default false

-Description Will the daemon save the rules to the nftables system file?
+Description Will the daemon save the rules to a system file nftables?
 Don't forget to check that the path to nftables matches your OS.
-If you do not save the rules to the nftables system file, then after restarting the nftables program (for example, after updating) all the rules will be erased.
-Nevertheless, by default, we decided to disable automatic saving of rules to the nftables system file, because we first need to make sure that the saves_rules_path parameter points to the correct file.
+If you do not save the rules to the system file nftables, then after restarting the program nftables (for example, after updating) all the rules will be erased.
+Nevertheless, by default, we decided to disable automatic saving of rules to the system file nftables, because we first need to make sure that the parameter saves_rules_path points to the correct file.

 true - includes